jetstream-cloud/js2docs/docs/general/policies.md

 Unlike Atmosphere on Jetstream1, floating ip numbers (also called public IPs) can be retained by an allocation for a virtual machine as long as needed under all Jetstream2 interfaces.
 As long as the IP number is in use by a virtual machine, whether active or not, it may be retained.

+!!!
+Note "Unused IP addresses may be reclaimed"

      As IP addresses are a scarce resource, any IP numbers that are not in use may be reclaimed by the system without warning based on need.

 ### Router Quota Policies